New Physics Opportunities at Neutrino Facilities: BSM Physics at Accelerator, Atmospheric, and Reactor Neutrino Experiments: Laboratory-Based Next-Generation Neutrino Experiments and Their Prospects

 \paragraph{\bf Sterile neutrino search with radioactive sources}

-This program involves deploying intense radioactive neutrino sources (e.g., $^{51}$Cr, $^{37}$Ar, or $^{144}$Ce) within or around $\nu$EYE.
-By searching for spatial oscillation patterns, $\nu$EYE can test for active-to-sterile neutrino transitions.
+This program involves deploying intense radioactive neutrino sources (e.g., $^{51}$Cr, $^{37}$Ar for electron neutrinos, or $^{144}$Ce for electron anti-neutrinos) within or around $\nu$EYE.
+By searching for spatial oscillation patterns, $\nu$EYE can test for short-distance active-to-sterile neutrino transitions.
+We expect the $\nu$EYE detector to have a low radioactive background and good position reconstruction resolution, enabling us to exploit the disappearance of the neutrino flux and the appearance as a function of distance.
+Better than 1\% level calibration of the neutrino and anti-neutrino flux is expected to be achievable with careful calorimetric measurement and the establishment of a precise correspondence between heat and the neutrino flux.

+The measurement of short-distance neutrino oscillations is important in probing the BSM contributions to the weak mixing angle at very low energy and neutrino magnetic dipole moments.
 This complements reactor and IsoDAR-based sterile neutrino searches and can cover different regions of parameter space, enhancing discovery potential or setting strong exclusion limits.